bamford/lvm-rsync-backup/README.md

 ================

-Bash scripts for efficiently and (relatively) safely backing up a linux system using LVM snapshots and rsync.
+Bash scripts for efficiently and (relatively) safely backing up a linux system using rsync.

+This branch does not use LVM.
+LVM provides a bit more safety, especially for highly active systems, by ensuring files can't change as the backup progresses.
+However, for many purposes this is not so much of an issue.

-This produces a set of folders, each of which (apparently) contain a full copy of the backed-up filesystem at particualar times in the past.
+These scripts produce a set of folders, each of which (apparently) contain a full copy of the backed-up filesystem at particualar times in the past.
 In reality, the files are hardlinked, so they only take up the space of the oldest backup plus any changes made since.